MuGdxy/MuCplGen/README.md

 }
 ```

-here, when `F -> Num` happens, we take the current token, and we know it should be a number, so we just convert it from string to float, and pass it on.
+here, when `F -> num` happens, we take the current token, and we know it should be a number, so we just convert it from string to float, and pass it on.
 Thus any CFG rule who has an `F` in its **Body** can get this float data from the `F`.

 Notice that, we places an `Empty` as the parameter, we need it to save a place for those who doesn't pass any data.
-In this case, the `Num` doesn't take any data, so we place `Empty` for it.
+In this case, the `num` doesn't take any data, so we place `Empty` for it.